East Brisbane Toothache emergency

 Short Answer

-Toothache should be assessed urgently if the pain is severe, worsening, throbbing, waking you at night, painful when biting, or linked with swelling.
-Tooth pain can come from decay, infection, a cracked tooth, gum inflammation, bite pressure or nerve irritation.
+Toothache should be assessed promptly if the pain is severe, worsening, throbbing, painful when biting, or sensitive to cold drink.
+Tooth pain can come from decay, infection, a cracked tooth, gum inflammation, bite pressure, clenching, grinding, or nerve irritation.

 If you have facial swelling, fever, difficulty swallowing, difficulty breathing, swelling spreading toward the eye, neck or throat, or you feel seriously unwell, urgent medical or hospital care may be more appropriate first.